 He has been litigating fraud, consumer fraud, lemon law and class action cases since 1996.
 He estimates that he has litigated in excess of 1,000 cases and tried over 100 cases before a judge and jury and arbitration.

 He was co-class counsel on the case of Dellapietro v.
 Sansone Auto Mall, alleging the overcharge of title and registration fees.
 Primary class counsel in that case was Mike Coren of Levy Angstreich, one of the leading class action firms in the nation.

-Settlements in all the consumer fraud class action litigation would be in excess of $4 million to $5 million.
+Settlements in all the consumer fraud class action litigation would be in to the millions.
 He receives referrals from other attorneys throughout the State of New Jersey, northeast, as well as nationwide.